 Among many classic home computers, the Commodore 64 is far from being the ideal platform for the point’n’click genre, beyond the usual technical limitations, there is one glaring problem: no mouse support.
+Still that does not mean that The Detective Game does not make a great showing.
 Textual adventures were definitely more at home on the dear ol’ breadbin, along with being easier to program in BASIC.
 Still, graphical adventures became anyway a pretty established genre on the sixtyfour, especially those that managed to combine text adventure-style gameplay with point’n’clicks’ immediate accessibility.

 The Detective Game, developed by Sam Manthorpe and released in 1986 by Argus Press Software, stars Inspector Snide, a hard boiled detective from Scotland Yard, called to investigate on a case in a huge luxurious villa.
 The year is 1974, the grouchy old millionaire Angus McFungus has just died in mysterious circumstances.
 Snide, being the grown up inspector that needs no backup, goes in alone to investigate the villa in order to find out what happened.
 Unfortunately, as these things usually go, it’s not long before the other guests begin to also dropping like flies: it’s up to Snide to survive and discover, naturally, whodunit.